KalMRACO: Unifying Kalman Filtering and Model Reference Adaptive Control for Robust Control and Estimation: KalMRACO

 \section{KalMRACO}

 In the ideal case where measurements can be made at a high frequency and without noise, this solution yields good results.
 However, the motivation behind combining the MRACO scheme with the Kalman filter, is the superior noise rejection properties of the Kalman filter.
-Feeding back a noisy measurement (which would be the case in a real world scenario), has detrimental effects on the performance, as the adaptation laws integrate this noise, resulting in increasingly growing adapted parameters.
+Feeding back noisy measurements has detrimental effects on the performance, particularly in the adaptation laws, which integrate this noise, resulting in drift in the adapted parameters.
+This effect can be observed in the the adaptation law \eqref{eq:hatk}, where under measurement noise $y = x + v$, the expectation of the adaptive law satisfies

+where the measurement noise variance $R$ presents itself as a bias term, causing growth in $\hat{k}$ even when $x = \hat{x}$.
 This behavior could be remedied with a leakage term, such as a $\sigma$-modification on the adaptation parameters (see, e.g., \citet[Chapter~8]{ioannou_robust_1996}).
 However, this does not remedy the fundamental problems that come with noisy feedback, such as increased actuator wear and tear.
 The $\sigma$-modification also comes at the expense of asymptotic stability.